jeffrey1183/Choose-Your-Paths-of-Software-Engineers/front-end-development/what-is-javascript/4developer-tools-on-different-browsers.md

 # Developer Tools on Different Browsers

-Developer tools on different browsers
-Did you know, every modern web browser includes its own set of developer tools?
+Every modern web browser includes its own set of developer tools as the introduction blow.

-If you didn't, that's okay.
-Developer tools aren't always the easiest thing to find in your browser.
-So, we've decided to help you out by creating this guide to developer tools!

-## Instructions
+You can target a specific element by right-clicking in the page and selecting `Inspect`.

-* Google Chrome
+## Google Chrome
+The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
+Use the DevTools to iterate, debug and profile your site.
+To learn more, [click here](https://developers.google.com/web/tools/chrome-devtools/).

+To open Chrome DevTools.you can use the shortcuts:
+* Command + Option + i (Mac)
+* Ctrl + Shift + i (Windows/Linux).
+* Open the Chrome settings menu in the top-right corner of your browser window and select `More Tools` > `Developer Tools`.

-* Mozilla Firefox
+## Mozilla Firefox

 * Internet Explorer
 * Microsoft Edge
 * Safari
 * Opera

-The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
-Use the DevTools to iterate, debug and profile your site.
-To learn more, click here.

-To open Chrome DevTools, either right-click on any page element and select Inspect or open the Chrome settings menu in the top-right corner of your browser window and select More Tools > Developer Tools.
-Alternatively, you can use the shortcuts:
-Command + Option + i (Mac)
-Ctrl + Shift + i (Windows/Linux).
 Mozilla Firefox
 Firefox Developer Tools allow you to examine, edit, and debug HTML, CSS, and JavaScript on the desktop and on mobile.
 Also, you can download a version of of Firefox called Firefox Developer Edition that is tailored for developers, featuring the latest Firefox features and experimental developer tools.
 To learn more, click here.